 We did get a surprise spin-off game in the form of XCOM: Chimera Squad, but it’s not what many hardcore XCOM fans wanted.
-Interestingly, Jake Solomon’s social media account still strongly teases that a third main game is in production.
-Luckily, there is a very active community over on the XCOM Discord and its subreddit who have been tirelessly talking about the game and what they would like to see in XCOM 3.
+In the absence of any actual XCOM 3 news, the active community over on the XCOM Discord and its subreddit have been tirelessly talking about the game and what they would like to see in new entry.

 Best life: Read our XCOM 2: War of the Chosen review